seanmcquaid/react-playground/weighing-performance/README.md

 - Use State Example

 Total time : 22.5ms
+Highest Amount of Renders for a Component :

 - Use Reducer Example

 Total time : 19.3ms
+Highest Amount of Renders for a Component :

 - Callback State Example

 Total time : 15.4ms
+Highest Amount of Renders for a Component :

 - Callback Reducer Example

 Total time : 23.6ms
+Highest Amount of Renders for a Component :

 - Memo Example

 Total time : 9.1
+Highest Amount of Renders for a Component :

 - Final Form

 Total time : 15.4ms
+Highest Amount of Renders for a Component :

 ## Data Fetching

-Batching Set State
+- Batching Set State

 Total time : 5.4 ms
+Highest Amount of Renders for a Component :

-Set State with Object
+- Set State with Object

 Total time : 5.6 ms
+Highest Amount of Renders for a Component :

-Use Reducer Example
+- Use Reducer Example

 Total time : 6.2ms
+Highest Amount of Renders for a Component :

-Final
+- Final

 Total time :
+Highest Amount of Renders for a Component :